melihagraz/ML_Metastatic_Prediction/README.md

 # ML_Metastatic_Prediction
 Machine Learning Characterization of a Novel Panel for Metastatic Prediction in Breast Cancer

-You can see the codes of the paper published by Global Journal of Perioperative Medicine
+You can see the codes of the paper published by Global Journal of Perioperative Medicine.

 https://www.peertechzpublications.com/abstracts/GJPM-6-111